BNS 2023 Cyber Provisions and BSA 2023 Electronic Evidence

 | Section 196 | Promoting enmity between groups | Communal hate speech, including online posts; read with Section 197 mob lynching when violence follows. |

-The clearest way to think about this is by sorting offences into three buckets.
+Offences can be sorted into three categories.
 Some are IT Act only because they require a computer resource by definition (cyber terrorism under Section 66F is the cleanest example).
 Some are BNS only because the medium is incidental (a defamation on paper and a defamation on Twitter both sit under BNS Section 354).
 Most cyber FIRs sit in the third bucket where both apply, and the prosecution charges both.

 | Fact pattern | IT Act section | BNS 2023 section | Why both |